-Described in OPERNWELT Berlin as “vocally brilliant, dramatically spontaneous, and thoroughly alive,” her repertoire of over fifty soprano and mezzo-soprano roles includes the title roles in Puccini's Tosca, Bizet's Carmen, Rossini's La Cenerentola, Donizetti’s La Favorite, and Der Rosenkavalier by Richard Strauss, as well as Brangäne in Wagner's Tristan und Isolde; Der Komponist in Ariadne auf Naxos by Strauss; Ascanio in Benvenuto Cellini by Berlioz; Charlotte in Massenet’s Werther; Augusta Tabor in Douglas Moore’s The Ballad of Baby Doe; Giulietta and Nicklausse in Offenbach’s Les contes d’Hoffmann; Marina in Mussorgsky's Borid Godunov; Dorabella in Cosí fan tutte, Cherubino in Le nozze di Figaro, and Idamante in Idomeneo by Mozart; and Rosina in Il barbiere di Siviglia and Isolier in Le comte Ory by Rossini.
+Described in OPERNWELT Berlin as “vocally brilliant, dramatically spontaneous, and thoroughly alive,” her repertoire of over fifty soprano and mezzo-soprano roles includes the title roles in Puccini's Tosca, Bizet's Carmen, Rossini's La Cenerentola, Donizetti’s La Favorite, and Der Rosenkavalier by Richard Strauss, as well as Brangäne in Wagner's Tristan und Isolde; Der Komponist in Ariadne auf Naxos by Strauss; Charlotte in Massenet’s Werther; Augusta Tabor in Moore’s The Ballad of Baby Doe; Giulietta and Nicklausse in Offenbach’s Les contes d’Hoffmann; Marina in Mussorgsky's Boris Godunov; Dorabella in Cosí fan tutte, Cherubino in Le nozze di Figaro, and Idamante in Idomeneo by Mozart; and Rosina in Il barbiere di Siviglia and Isolier in Le comte Ory by Rossini.

-On the concert stage she was the soloist with the Czech Philharmonic Orchestra at the Rudolfinum in Prague in Chausson’s Poème de l’amour et de la mer and the Poulenc Stabat Mater in televised concerts celebrating the orchestra’s 100thanniversary; Mendelssohn Elijah at the Internationale Musikfestwochen in Lucerne, Switzerland; Honegger Jeanne d’arc au boucher, Salle Pleyel in Paris, recorded by Musique à Flaine/Beaufour; La damnation de Faust, Berlioz, International Festival of Besançon, France; New York Philharmonic, Schumann Das Paradies und die Peri; Milwaukee Symphony, Beethoven’s Mass in C; Saint Louis Symphony, Beethoven’s Symphony No. 9, Handel’s Messiah; Indianapolis Symphony, Messiah; San Diego Symphon, Mozart Requiem; Lexington Philharmonic, Verdi Requiem; Bach's St. Matthew Passion with Robert Shaw, Riverside Church in New York City; Rossini Stabat mater and Mahler Kindertotenlieder, Kasseler Staatsorchester; and in concert with pianist Rudolf Serkin at the Marlboro Music Festival.
+On the concert stage she was the soloist with the Czech Philharmonic Orchestra at the Rudolfinum in Prague in Chausson’s Poème de l’amour et de la mer and the Poulenc Stabat Mater in televised concerts celebrating the orchestra’s 100th anniversary; Mendelssohn Elijah at the Internationale Musikfestwochen in Lucerne, Switzerland; Honegger Jeanne d’arc au boucher, Salle Pleyel in Paris, recorded by Musique à Flaine/Beaufour; La damnation de Faust, Berlioz, International Festival of Besançon, France; New York Philharmonic, Schumann Das Paradies und die Peri; Milwaukee Symphony, Beethoven’s Mass in C; Saint Louis Symphony, Beethoven’s Symphony No. 9, Handel’s Messiah; Indianapolis Symphony, Messiah; San Diego Symphony, Mozart Requiem; Lexington Philharmonic, Verdi Requiem; Bach's St. Matthew Passion with Robert Shaw, Riverside Church in New York City; Rossini Stabat mater and Mahler Kindertotenlieder, Staatsorchester Kassel; and in concert with pianist Rudolf Serkin at the Marlboro Music Festival.

-Ms. Fee has performed often on the Live from Hochstein recital series on Rochester’s WXXIfm; and with the Rochester Chamber Music Society; the Rochester Philharmonic/RPYO in Górecki’s Symphony No. 3 at Eastman’s Kodak Theater; and as guest soloist for the Opera Guild of Rochester.
-She has taught voice and French diction on the faculty of the Franco-American Vocal Academy in Périgueux, France, and since 2014 has been a member of the voice faculty of the Crescendo Summer Institute in Tokaj, Hungary, where she will return in 2020.
-She served on the Alumni Council of her alma mater, Westminster Choir College, for over 10 years, most recently as president.
-She is currently president of the Westminster Foundation.
+Ms. Fee has taught voice and French diction on the faculty of the Franco-American Vocal Academy in Périgueux, France, and since 2014 has been a member of the voice faculty of the Crescendo Summer Institute in Tokaj, Hungary, where she will return in 2021.
+She served on the Alumni Council of her alma mater, Westminster Choir College, for over 10 years, most recently as president, and she is currently president of the Westminster Foundation.